Southport: Lancashire (1866–1974)

-Merseyside (1971-present)
+Merseyside (1974–present)

 Induction into the county of Merseyside

 Under the 1971 Local Government White Paper, presented in February 1971, Southport would have lost its county borough status, becoming a non-metropolitan district within Lancashire.
 Rather than accept this fate and lose its separate education and social services departments, Southport Corporation lobbied for inclusion in the nearby planned metropolitan county of Merseyside, to join with Bootle and other units to form a district with the 250,000 required population.
-It was duly included in the Metropolitan Borough of Sefton.
+Under the Local Government Act 1972, Southport was duly included in the Metropolitan Borough of Sefton, which was established on 1 April 1974.

 A recurring local political issue has been the cross-party movement campaigning for Southport to leave Sefton and form its own unitary authority, perhaps adjoined to the neighbouring West Lancashire authority.
 Support for this has been seen amongst Liberal Democrat councillors, and also within the Southport Conservative Party.

-Southport born Kevin Laroux Wood stood in the 1983 general election for the Southport Constituency.
+Southport-born Kevin Laroux Wood stood in the 1983 general election for the Southport Constituency.
 He was supported by a team of people who raised the funds needed and formed the "Southport Back in Lancashire Party".
 Posters were distributed and articles published in the Visiter newspaper.
 Although was not elected as MP, it put the issue firmly on the local agenda which continues to this day.
 In the same period in 1980, a Private Member's Bill proposed restoring Southport to Lancashire, and renaming the residue of Sefton to the Metropolitan Borough of Bootle.
 The Local Government Boundary Commission for England conducted a review of the area in 1987, which attracted 10,000 messages, of which "70% were pro forma".
 In 1990, the LGBC made suggestions that Southport, Ainsdale and Birkdale should be made a district of Lancashire: the final recommendations in 1991 "concluded that public opinion was more evenly divided than initially thought", and also that eastward transport links with Lancashire were poor compared to those southward to the Liverpool area.